ravikiranreddy-kaatasani/online-library-management-system/README.md

    SYSTEM OBJECTIVES

        Improvement in control and performance.
          The system is developed to cope up with the current issues and problems of library.
-The system can add user, validate user and is also bug free.
+The system can validate user and is also bug free.

        Save cost
          After computerized system is implemented less human force will be requiredxto maintain the library thus reducing the overall cost.